Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 Member-Managed LLCs

 This multiple-member LLC structure is collaborative.
 This means all owners participate to a certain degree in running the business.
-Under this type, each owner is involved in making daily decisions and developing strategies.
+Under this member-managed LLC, each owner is involved in making daily decisions and developing strategies.

 Manager-Managed LLCs

-Owners of multi-member LLCs can choose to delegate the business management to one or multiple managers.
+Owners of a multiple-member LLC can choose to delegate the business management to one or multiple managers.
 The delegated authority can also include the business owners or outsiders.

 This structure is more common with larger businesses with various business partners, some of whom prefer to be passive or private.
 The business owners only take part in key business decisions.